Arham4/cs4397-assignment-2/README.md

 - Button (Decelerate the train): a command is sent to the train to decelerate the train
 - Button (Stop the train): a command is sent to the train to stop the train

+This was made for CS 4397 (Embedded Systems) at the University of Texas at Dallas, taught by Dr. Farokh Bastani.

 ## Setup

 ### Windows